All Episodes

 I love all these guys because they contribute to our broad-based knowledge and intellect.

-Uh, but it's I must say, and I know I this is tough, but it's really it it's tough to see so much of what has already been said on this program in past weeks pop up days and even uh even weeks later.
+But it's, I must say, and I know this is tough, but it's really, it's tough to see so much of what has already been said on this program in past weeks pop up days and even weeks later.

-Respondents were questioned early uh in early July after the release of a Defense Department intelligence report that revealed coalition forces recovered about five hundred aging chemical weapons containing mustard or sarin uh nerve gas agents in Iraq.
+Not only do 50% of Americans say that Iraq had weapons of mass destruction, up from 36% who thought so a year ago, respondents were questioned in early July after the release of a Defense Department intelligence report that revealed coalition forces recovered about 500 aging chemical weapons containing mustard or sarin nerve gas agents in Iraq.

 The Harris poll also offered some positive feedback on Iraq.